Mariners keep rolling, score 2 in ninth to beat Rangers 5-4 - WHIZ News

 J.P.
 Crawford led off the ninth with a single off Texas reliever Brett Martin and scored from first when Raleigh lined a shot to the wall in right-center field.
 Raleigh was sacrificed to third base and after Martin (0-6) issued intentional walks to Julio Rodríguez and Ty France to load the bases, Santana hit a fly ball to center field that was deep enough for Raleigh to score the winning run.

+“(Raleigh’s) having a lot of fun.
+And you see show up every day, in the clubhouse, on the field.
+He’s helping us win games in different ways every night,” Seattle manager Scott Servais said.
+“Some nights it’s with the bat.
+Some nights it’s calling the right pitches.
+Some nights it’s because he throws a runner out.
+Some nights it’s because his base running is pretty good.”

-Seattle won its seventh straight over the Rangers and its ninth-straight game decided by one run.
+Seattle won its seventh straight over the Rangers and its ninth consecutive game decided by one run.
 Since losing to Oakland on July 1, the Mariners are 16-3 with the only three losses coming last weekend to Houston.

 STARTING OFF